MinaProtocol/mina/frontend/website/docs/glossary.md

 ####Daemon

-The Coda daemon is a background process that implements the Coda protocol and runs on a node<link to node> locally.
+The Coda daemon is a background process that implements the Coda protocol and runs on a node locally.
 This allows a local client or wallet to talk to the Coda network.
 For example, when a CLI is used to issue a command to send a transaction, this request is made to the Coda daemon, which then broadcasts it to the peer-to-peer network.
 It also listens for events like new blocks and relays this to the client via a pub-sub<link to pub-sub> model.

 ####Delegating